Tariffs and regulations

 Tariffs and non-tariff barriers

-Belgium is part of the harmonised trade system of the EU and importing and exporting are covered by EC Regulations.
+Belgium is part of the harmonised trade system of the EU and importing and exporting are covered by EU Taxation and Customs Union.

 A Common External Tariff (CET) is applicable to other countries, including Australia.